MohsenUSA/TaskManager/README.md

 - Multiple assignees display as: 👥 [John] [Sarah] [Mike]

 #### **Subtasks**
-- Add subtasks in Excel using the Subtasks column
+- Add subtasks in the database using the Subtasks column
 - Use Alt+Enter (Windows) or Ctrl+Option+Enter (Mac) for new lines
 - Subtasks display as a checklist within the task card:
   ```